sunfounder/thales_kit/docs/source/_build/html/_sources/Introduction to Raspberry Pi Pico.rst.txt

 The Raspberry Pi Pico is a microcontroller board based on the Raspberry Pi RP2040 microcontroller chip.

-Whether you want to learn the MicroPython programming language, take the first step in physical computing, or want to build a hardware project, Raspberry Pi Pico--and its amazing community--will support you every step of the way.
-In the project, it can control anything, from LEDs and buttons to sensors, motors, and even other items.
-Other microcontrollers.
+Whether you want to learn the MicroPython programming language, take the first step in physical computing, or want to build a hardware project, Raspberry Pi Pico – and its amazing community – will support you every step of the way.
+In the project, it can control anything, from LEDs and buttons to sensors, motors, and even other microcontrollers.

 Features
 --------------